 Jennifer began her financial services career while still in college at the University of Pittsburgh.
 Several years later, she was managing the Rochester, NY branch of a Morgan Stanley predecessor firm.
 Today, she interacts with a wide variety of Pelican Bay Group clients, including foundations, endowments, banks, trust companies and high net worth families.
 Jennifer also works closely with other Morgan Stanley Financial Advisors who seek out The Pelican Bay Group for investment management capabilities.
 She takes pride in the fact that the team maintains strategic relationships with more than 500 Financial Advisors.

 EDWARD T. LAU

-Edward T. Lau, MPA is a policy and communications professional passionate about housing and community equity.
+Edward T. Lau, MPA is a policy and communications professional with a passion for equitable community development.
 He brings urban sustainability knowledge, strategic planning expertise, and cultural competence towards nonprofit management and constituent services.
 Before pivoting to public service, Eddie spent over a decade in journalism, media operations, and strategic communications.
-He is a proud Penn Stater and holds a Master’s of Public Administration from Marxe School of Public and International Affairs, Baruch College, where he explored urban sustainability principles, international charter cities, and New York City's growing technology and opportunity gaps.
+He is a proud Penn Stater and holds a master’s degree in public administration from Marxe School of Public and International Affairs, Baruch College, where he explored urban sustainability principles, international charter cities, and New York City's growing technology and opportunity gaps.